iPixelGalaxy/BeatSaber_BetterSongList/README.md

+# This Repos Modifications

+Added back JD (which was the default instead of Map Age in versions prior 0.3.4) Added option for RT

+This versions default settings are BeatLeader Leaderboard and Reaction Time

 # Better Song List

 The smaller brother of [Better Song Search](https://github.com/kinsi55/BeatSaber_BetterSongSearch#better-song-search).
 Adds Various improvements to the Basegame Map list like Filters, a persisted state and much more.
 Aims to be highly optimized.